Home > Countries > Australia

 • Letters of recommendation (usually 1-2)

-• CV or resume
+• Resume or CV

-• Financial Documentation: Proof of funds to cover tuition and living expenses (often required for visa applications).
+Proof of funds to cover tuition and living expenses (often required for visa applications).

-• Application Fee: Non-refundable fees ranging from £20 to £100, depending on the institution.
+Non-refundable fees, depending on the institution.

 Available Courses to Study